MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 cd past_as_stoch_proc_code
 ```

 If necessary, install R (>=3.5.0).
-The following shell script can be used.
+The following shell script in the cloned directory can be used.
 It must be given execution permissions:
 ```bash
 sudo chmod +x ./install_R.sh
 sudo ./install_R.sh